Tenure track

 The criteria are described in more detail in the Aalto Tenure Track Policies and Procedures -document.

-Candidates recruited or advancing to the level of associate or full professor must have high academic merits, be of first rank among distinguished members of their discipline, and must show a continued contribution to academic research.
+When appointing a associate or a full professor, the candidates must have high academic merits, be of first rank among distinguished members of their discipline, and must show a continued contribution to academic research.

 According to the Aalto tenure track policy, the minimum requirements for reaching tenure are: